OpenPonk/petrinets/README.md

-# dynacase-petrinets
+# openponk-petrinets
-Petri nets diagrams for DynaCASE tool
+Petri nets diagrams for OpenPonk tool

 ## For read-only usage
 Copy code at the bottom into Pharo then run it without any modification.